VirtusaPolarisGTO/NyQL/README.md

 * Executor: Entity which executes script(s)

 #### How to Use Through Java
-* Add the dependency `nyql-engine` to the maven project.
+* Add the dependency `nyql-engine` to the maven project, and also corresponding nyql database translator.

 ```xml
 <dependency>